Whatagraph vs Google data studio: what’s the difference?

 Whatagraph and Google data studio are both great tools for analytical report generation in their own niche.

-Although GDS is free, what puts the dashboard at advantage over its competitors, the tool loses out to Whatagraph in terms of interface, visuals, and some customized features, which make life of a digital marketer much easier.
+Although GDS is free, what puts the dashboard at advantage over its competitors, the tool loses out to Whatagraph in terms of interface, visuals, and some customized features, which make a life of a digital marketer much easier.

 If you still do not feel convinced, we suggest you try out our 7-day trial and check it yourself.